 It is important to make sure you detect an infection quickly if an attacker should manage to slip through your defenses.
 Below is an example of a scan finding that would indicate this infection exists on your site.

-(If you have intentionally added a cryptominer script to your site, of course, you can simply ignore the finding on either platform.)
+(If you have intentionally added a cryptominer script to your site, of course, you can simply ignore the finding.)

 Some cryptomining malware may be more hidden or obfuscated, so always pay attention if many of your visitors start reporting poor performance by their browser or computer while visiting your site.